Road safety

 Vision Zero

-Vision Zero is a global movement dedicated to eliminating traffic deaths and injuries caused by vehicle crashes, while creating a safe and accessible environment for all.
+Vision Zero is global movement dedicated to eliminating all traffic deaths and injuries, while increasing safe, healthy, equitable mobility for all.

 London City Council has adopted the following Vision Zero principles: